-Kelly Clarkson will serve as a coach on Season 14 of NBC's four-time Emmy Award-winning series "The Voice."
+After winning Season 14, Kelly Clarkson returns as a coach for Season 15 of NBC's four-time Emmy Award-winning music competition series, "The Voice."

 Clarkson, who recently released her critically acclaimed eighth studio album, "Meaning of Life," is among the most popular artists of this era, with total worldwide sales of more than 25 million albums and 36 million singles.
 The Texas-born, Nashville-based singer-songwriter first came to fame in 2002 as the winner of the inaugural season of "American Idol."